barryclark/jekyll-now/about.md

 I am a machine learning scientist at Microsoft working on optimization algorithms.
 I am also an adjunct professor at the University of Virginia School of Data Science where I teach graduate level deep learning course.

 My research interest are in representation learning, computer vision, and natural language processing.
-I also have keen interest in general machine learning and computational intelligence.
+I also have keen interest in general machine learning and computational intelligence with applications across multiple domains.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me
 soa2wg [at] virginia.edu